Last updated on October 31st, 2022 at 02:29 am

 1. Use Baking soda

 One of the most popular ways of neutralizing the smell coming from basketball shoes is baking soda.
 Apart from being effective, baking soda also is one of the most practical techniques.
-As mentioned earlier, the smell often comes from the bacteria that has developed inside your shoes.
+As mentioned earlier, the smell often comes from the bacteria that have developed inside your shoes.

-To kill these bacteria, sprinkle a little of baking powder on both shoes and then leave them for a few hours.
+To kill these bacteria, sprinkle a little baking powder on both shoes and then leave them for a few hours.
 Technically, this is just the same principle or technique that we normally used to remove unwanted smells from refrigerators.